Mimran0715/dummy/README.md

 # dummy
-this is a fake repo for test
+this is a fake repo for test. hello this is me adding to dummy to check if gitlens is working